 Lavenham’s market square was once one of the busiest, most important places for business in the country.
 In the early 1500s, sales of its valued blue woollen fabric boosted Lavenham to the 14th wealthiest town in Britain.

 To protect the town and its industry, the guildhalls were built around the square, which is what you can see today.
-These surprisingly brightly coloured wooden frame buildings stand out from the usual black and white or grey Tudor styles you normally see.
+These surprisingly brightly coloured wooden frame buildings stand out from the usual black and white or grey Tudor and half-timber medieval styles you normally see.

 The De Vere House